 - put used tissues in the bin immediately and wash your hands afterwards

-Your Course Manager or Lecturer will have contacted you regarding the arrangements for these courses.
+Your Course Manager or Lecturer will be in contact to provide more details of your timetable and the arrangements for adult courses.

-Courses not yet started in the summer term were postponed.
-Enrolments will be carried over to the next available course.
+Courses not yet started in the summer term had been postponed and so all students should have been contacted with more details on enrolments that have been carried over to the next available course.

 If you don’t attend college and you currently receive free school meals, we will still continue to provide you with financial assistance.
 We will pay a free school meal (FSM) allowance into your bank account.

-The government advises against all overseas education trips for those under 18.
-Domestic trips (residential and non-residential) have also been cancelled.
+The government is currently advising against all overseas education trips for those under 18.
+Domestic trips (residential and non-residential) have also been cancelled until further notice.
 If you have paid monies for a trip overseas which has now been cancelled, this will be refunded to you.

 We have set up this page where we will share any updates and answers to frequently asked questions, and we will also post updates via our official social media channels on Facebook and Twitter.
-If you have any queries that have not been answered in relation to the College’s response to the outbreak please email us on firstname.lastname@example.org
+If you have any queries that have not been answered in relation to the College’s response to Covid-19 restrictions please email us on firstname.lastname@example.org

 What happens with my work placement?